 Hi, I'm Savvas.

-I am a visiting research scientist at Google PAIR (People + AI Research).
-I generally research Human-AI Interaction, with a focus on human interaction with LLMs and making LLMs easier to use.
+I am a Senior Research Scientist at Google DeepMind, in the People + AI Research (PAIR) team.
+I generally research Human-AI Interaction, with a focus on human controllability and understanding of large generative models.

-I received my PhD in computer science (specialized in HCI, AI, and Human-AI Interaction) from Columbia University, where I was lucky to be advised by Prof. Lydia B. Chilton.
-I was also fortunate to have research internships at Spotify, Adobe, and IBM.
+I received my PhD in computer science from Columbia University, where I was lucky to be advised by Prof. Lydia B. Chilton.
+I was fortunate to have research internships at Spotify, Adobe, and IBM.

 Feel free to reach out to me at: savvas@cs.columbia.edu